stashapp/stash/ui/v2.5/src/docs/en/Contributing.md

 ## Testing features, improvements and bug fixes

 Testing is currently covered by a very small group, so new testers are welcomed.
-Being able to build stash locally is ideal, but custom bimaries for pull requests are available by navigating to the `continuous-integration/travis-ci/pr` travis check details.
+Being able to build stash locally is ideal, but custom binaries for pull requests are available by navigating to the `continuous-integration/travis-ci/pr` travis check details.

 The link to the custom binary for each platform can be found at the end of the build log, and looks like the following:
 ```